shimmy1996/blog/content/about.en.md

 slug = "about"
 +++

 Welcome, wanderer of the Internet.
-You have stumbled upon the scribbles of one commonly referred to by the fellows as `shimmy1996`, or rather, my blog.
+You have stumbled upon the scribbles of one commonly referred to by fellows as shimmy1996, or rather, my blog.
+"Shimmy Xu" is just my [mundane name](http://stallman.org/biographies.html#humorous%20bio).

 Feel free to leave a comment or shoot me an email directly!
 Here's my [GPG key](https://www.shimmy1996.com/gpg.txt):